Rod-Skoglund/WebMobile-2020Summer/README.md

 #### Author: Rod Skoglund
 ___

-## **Web-Lesson1**

 This repository is used for the 2020 Summer session of the Web and Mobile Programming course (CSEE-5590).
-The Web_Lesson1 subfolder is the first ICP in the Web Programming section.
-It covers installation/upgrade of WebStorm and getting setup (if not already established) in GitHub.
-This assignment will also cover several GitHub activities to develop a safe way to contribute as a team working on a single project in GirtHub.
+It is broken down into two sections; (1) Web Programming and (2) Mobile Programming.
+Each section will contain subfolders to capture the In Class Programming (ICP) lesson results.

 Here is the GitHub WebMobile-2020Summer Repository.